OpenMDAO/OpenMDAO/openmdao/docs/basic_guide/first_analysis.rst

 :code:`if __name__ == '__main__':`

-At the top of our run script, we import the remaining OpenMDAO classes that we will need to define our problem.

 All OpenMDAO models are built up from a hierarchy of :ref:`Group <openmdao.core.group.py>` instances that organize the components.
 In this example, the hierarchy is very simple, consisting of a single root group that holds two components.
 The first component is an :ref:`IndepVarComp <openmdao.core.indepvarcomp.py>` instance.